jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Generally, the more tiers, the more security (but proper configuration is critical)
             - the more tiers you have, the more complex and costly the PKI is to build and maintain
         - A PKI should have a certificate policy and a certificate practice statement (CSP)
-            - a certificate policy documents how your org handles items like requestor identities, the uses of certificates and storage of private keys.
+            - certificate policy: documents how your org handles items like requestor identities, the uses of certificates and storage of private keys
-            - a CSP documents the security configuration of your PKI and is usually available to the public.
+            - CSP: documents the security configuration of your PKI and is usually available to the public
         - Besides issuing certificates, a PKI has other duties:
             - a PKI needs to be able to provide certificate revocation information to clients
             - if an administrator revokes a certificate that has been issued, clients must be able to get that information from your PKI
             - storage of private keys and information about issued certificates (can be stored in a database or a directory)
+        - PKI uses LDAP when integrating digital certificates into transmissions

+- **Key management practices** include safeguards surrounding the creation, distribution, storage, destruction, recovery, and escrow of secret keys
+    - Cryptography can be used as a security mechanism to provide confidentiality, integrity, and availability only if keys are not compromised
+    - Three main methods are used to exchange secret keys:
+        - offline distribution
+        - public key encryption, and
+        - the Diffie-Hellman key exchange algorithm
-- Key management practices
+    - Key management can be difficult with symmetric encryption but is much simpler with asymmetric encryption
+    - There are several tasks related to key management:
+        - Key creation and distribution: **key distribution**: the process of sending a key to a user or system; it must be secure and it must be stored in a secure way on the computing device
+        - Keys are stored before and after distribution; when distributed to a user, it can't hang out on a user's desktop
+        - Keys shouldn't be in cleartext outside the crypography device
+        - Key distribution and maintenance should be automated (and hidden from the user)
+        - Keys should be backed up!
+        - **Key escrow**: process or entity that can recover lost or corrupted cryptographic keys
+            - **multiparty key recovery**: when two or more entities are required to reconstruct or recover a key
+            - **m of n control**: you designate a group of (n) people as recovery agents, but only need subset (m) of them for key recovery
+            - **split custody**: enables two or more people to share access to a key (e.g. for example, two people each hold half the password to the key)
+        - Key rotation: rotate keys (retire old keys, implement new) to reduce the risks of a compromised key having access
+        - Key states:
+            - suspension: temporary hold
+            - revocation: permanently revoked
+            - expiration
+            - destruction
+        - see NIST 800-57, Part 1

 - Digital signatures and digital certificates